iotaledger/introduction-docs/docs/guides/token_guide.md

 Do note that migrating is a continuous effort that can be done at any time after the initial migration start date.

-## Token Migration Overview
+## User Token Migration

-Below is an overview of how the migration will take place:
+Below is an overview of how the migration will take place for normal token holders:

 - You enter your seed in Firefly.
 - Firefly creates you a new seed and generates an EdDSA address for the new network.